open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 ### Where to Place the Installation Guide

-The best place for installation instructions should be at the top of your project's `README.md` file, as it is the most accessible file for your contributors.
+The best place for installation instructions should be at the top of your project's README file, as it is the most accessible file for your contributors.

-Another good place would be in the `CONTRIBUTING.md` file.
-This file covers topics like installation setup, testing, linting, workflows, etc. You can place the installation instructions towards the top of your `CONTRIBUTING.md` file.
+Another good place would be in the CONTRIBUTING file.
+This file covers topics like installation setup, testing, linting, workflows, etc. You can place the installation instructions towards the top of your CONTRIBUTING file.

 If your project is on the larger side, you might consider having a separate documentation site and dedicating a section for installation there.
 You can use documentation site generators like [docsify](https://docsify.js.org/#/), [Docusaurus](https://docusaurus.io/), or [Starlight](https://starlight.astro.build/).

 ## How to Choose a License for Your Project

 An open source software license dictates how others can use, modify or distribute your software.
-Every project should have a clearly defined license within a `LICENSE.md` file.
+Every project should have a clearly defined license within a LICENSE file.
 This file is usually located in the root directory so it is easily accessible by everyone.

 Some licenses are more restrictive, like the GNU GPL (General Public License), while others are less restrictive, like the MIT license.
 Here are a few examples of licenses for OpenSauced projects: